Stanwick Hall, Northamptonshire: History

 The Hall as it appears today was built in 1742-1743 for James Lambe (d.1761) by William Smith (1705-1747) at a cost of £750 (about £150,000 in modern terms.)

 William Smith was an acclaimed Architect and Builder and was the son of Francis Smith of Warwick.
 William Smith was involved as architect, builder or mason in many major projects, including the Radcliffe Camera, Catton Hall, Kirtlington Park, Thame Park and Stoneleigh Abbey, on which he worked with his father.
 Stoneleigh Abbey was immortalized by Jane Austen in her novel Mansfield Park, in which Stoneleigh Abbey becomes Sotherton Court.

 After the death of James Lambe, Stanwick Hall was advertised as for sale on several occasions.
-The sale notice showed Stanwick Hall (a modern, stone-built capital mansion), a coach house, two dove houses, two barns, three 3-stall stables, two other stables with convenient outbuildings, a dog kennel and boiling house with constant running water.
+The sale notice lists Stanwick Hall "...a modern, stone-built capital mansion...", a coach house, two dove houses, two barns, three 3-stall stables, two other stables with convenient outbuildings, a dog kennel and boiling house with constant running water.
 It included 30 acres of rich pasture in three closes (Nether Close, Dove House Close and Upper Close, called the Cherry Orchard).
 There were 15 acres at Stanwick Pastures, to the east of the village and a further 97 acres of arable, ley and pasture ground in the open fields around the village.

-At the time of its reconstruction, Stanwick Hall was immediately adjacent to what was then the main road into Stanwick from the west, running between the main house and outbuildings to the north.
-The tithe map of the 1840s shows "New Road" (constructed in 1821 to link a new coal wharf on the river Nene to Stanwick) forming the northern edge of Nether Close, which became the new route of the main road into village from the west.
+In its original C17 form the house was immediately adjacent to what was then the main road into Stanwick from the west, but in common with many country estates of the era, at some point the public road was moved to skirt around the perimeter of the property to the north.
+This probably occurred at the time of the house rebuild and the laying out of new landscaped 'pleasure gardens', along with walled gardens for fruit and vegetable production, all enclosed and hidden from public eyes behind newly constructed high stone walls (identical walls of the same era were erected around sections of the adjacent Ivy Cottage).
+The modest Ha-ha to the west of the Hall probably dates from this era also.
+Finally, with the completion of the 'New Road' in 1821 to link a new coal wharf recently built close to the village mill on the river Nene to Stanwick and onwards to Chelveston the main road from the west into the village took its final form, becoming the new northern perimeter of Nether Close.

 In 1931, there was a major fire that started in one of the lower rooms.
 The owners escaped and no one was killed but the building was gutted.
 The building was placed on the English Heritage "At Risk" Register, with fungus growing on damp walls, roof tiles broken and roof timbers in danger of collapsing at any moment.

 The building was purchased in 2007.
 A major restoration project started by the new owners was the subject of a BBC Restoration Home programme in 2011.